 Like many suburban communities, Skokie struggled with issues of segregation and discrimination.
-For example, a booklet from Skokie’s East Side Property Owners’ Association in 1940 indicates that membership would be extended only to White men over the age of 21.
-While Illinois and thus Skokie did not suffer from the segregation of the Jim Crow era, there were no laws in the state explicitly prohibiting discrimination and segregation either, leaving Skokie’s predominantly White population to decide on an individual basis whether or not Black people were welcome in their neighborhoods and community organizations.
+For example, a booklet from Skokie’s East Side Property Owners’ Association in 1940 indicates that membership would be extended only to white men over the age of 21.
+While Illinois and thus Skokie did not suffer from the segregation of the Jim Crow era, there were no laws in the state explicitly prohibiting discrimination and segregation, leaving Skokie’s predominantly white population to decide on an individual basis whether or not Black people were welcome in their neighborhoods and community organizations.

 In response, that same year, the Village of Skokie established the Skokie Human Relations Commission (SHRC).
 The Commission was created, according to its charter, "[t]o encourage understanding and respect between residents of Skokie of various racial, religious and nationality backgrounds and [t]o safeguard the rights of all citizens as defined by our Ordinances, Statutes and Constitution."